CONCLUSION: Oregon Scientific ATC2K waterproof Action Cam

 Conclusion:

 This is an interesting concept and it did get my attention at first.
-I tried to be optimistic about this unit but unfortunately I felt let down.
+I was optimistic about this unit but unfortunately I felt let down.
 Since my overall best cam so far was the Viosport, I put it up against that unit, although I think just watching the video of the ATC2K by it's self will tell you enough.
 I had a really hard time believing it was 30 FPS the video should have been smoother.
 Maybe this is a firmware and chip issue that could be resolved?

 I also tried the cam on both my road bike and MT bike.
 On both bikes the SD card kept coming loose and shutting the unit off.
 The video still had the "jitters" even on my road bike.
 Additionally the road bike the vibration actually made the video "wavy" which I have seen before in lower end CMOS chipped cameras.
 On the contrary, the Twenty20 helmet CMOS chipped cam showed no signs of this what so ever, verifying the OmniPixel2 CMOS chips are vastly superior.